S0UPernova/sample_app/README.md

 ```
 ---
 ## From chapter 7 listing 7.2
-### There is an added space after the period in the first instance of the code, which seem to be
+### There is an added space after the period in the first instance of the code, which seems to be
-### a typo but later references do not have it
+### a typo, and later references do not have it
 ```
 /* miscellaneous */